speedfuns/botw/AllKassQuests.md

 ### Under a Blood Moon

 Warp to Tabantha Stable, grab wood and some flint from deposits nearby if you still need them.

+> If you have time you can walk here too.
+Not safe in my opinion.

 You have time to grab a fire weapon if you need it.